-What do you see as the most significant areas of remaining need, with regard to improving services to victims/survivors of sexual assault, domestic violence, dating violence and stalking, increasing victims/survivors safety, and enhancing community response (including offender accountability for both batterers and sex offenders)? - Question #65 hat has ICJR Program funding allowed you to do that you could not do prior to receiving this funding? - uestion #66 rovide any additional information that you would like us to know about your ICJR Program grant and/or the fectiveness of your grant Question #67
+What do you see as the most significant areas of remaining need, with regard to improving services to victims/survivors of sexual assault, domestic violence, dating violence and stalking, increasing victims/ survivors safety, and enhancing community response (including offender accountability for both batterers and sex offenders)? - Question #65

-What do you see as the most significant areas of remaining need, with regard to improving services to victims/survivors of sexual assault, domestic violence, dating violence and stalking, increasing victims/survivors safety, and enhancing community response (including offender accountability for both batterers and sex offenders)? - Question #65 (cont.)
+What do you see as the most significant areas of remaining need, with regard to improving services to victims/survivors of sexual assault, domestic violence, dating violence and stalking, increasing victims/ survivors safety, and enhancing community response (including offender accountability for both batterers and sex offenders)? - Question #65 (cont.)

-What has ICJR Program funding allowed you to do that you could not do prior to receiving this funding? - Question #66 (cont.)
+What has ICJR Program funding allowed you to do that you could not do prior to receiving this funding? -Question #66 What has ICJR Program funding allowed you to do that you could not do prior to receiving this funding? - Question #66 (cont.)

-Provide any additional information that you would like us to know about your ICJR Program grant and/or the
+Provide any additional information that you would like us to know about your ICJR Program grant and/or the effectiveness of your grant. - Question #67

-- Question #68